sphericalpm/ghgdata/README.md

 national government or [from UNFCCC directly](http://unfccc.int/national_reports/annex_i_ghg_inventories/national_inventories_submissions/items/10116.php).
 * Continuous availability of data is not pledged.
 The service may be interrupted or discontinued without notice.
 * Programming errors and irregularities in the original dataset may have led to errors in this data.
 No responsibility is assumed for such errors.
 If you believe that you have found an error, please let us know.
+* We also reserve the right to change the API at any moment and without notice.
+Such changes will be made primarily to enrich data offered and therefore have backward compatibility.
+If you are using the dataset, you are advised to program your solutions in a way that they are tolerant to the expansion of the schema and changes to data volume.